 Although the competition varies from country to country, 14 is the most widely used automobile manufacturer in the country, and 4 (Toyota, USA, UAE, UK, Japan) is the most widely used automobile manufacturer in the country.
 Fiat, Volkswagen and Chevrolet left the other brands behind and shared second place.

 Satisfaction score of the customers who participated in the research and the companies that produce these vehicles were 10 over 8,3 and loyalty score was 8,2.
 The rate of recommending the same car brand to their families and friends was limited to 36%.

-The age group giving the highest score in each of the satisfaction, brand advocacy and loyalty scores was the “traditional” segment born before the 1945, while the lowest-rated 1965-1980-born X generation were the members of the XNUMX generation.
+While the age group that gave the highest score in each of satisfaction, brand advocacy and loyalty scores was the "traditional" segment born before 1945, the lowest score in all three categories were the X generation members born in 1965-1980.

 Product quality brings competition

 In the automotive sector, the brand characteristics are determined by 78 as a percentage of competition.
 While product quality, reliability and product characteristics predominantly influence customer referral scores, customer service effectiveness plays a key role in shaping customer behavior within the context of brand advocacy.

 17% of the survey participants stated that they will no longer continue with the same brand.
 When asked the reasons for giving up the brand, 36 was the most advantageous of the opportunities and campaigns offered by competing companies.
 The fact that the product or service does not meet the needs and expectations, and that the quality of the product or service is not good enough, is also among the most important factors that negatively affect brand loyalty.